 - RESPECT THE SENSITIVE LANDOWNER NO-FLY ZONE.

-- Do not fly over the house directly left (North) of launch.
-If possible when flying to soar the North end, go out over the beach to pass that property.
+- When flying to soar the North end, go out over the water to pass that property.
 In a Southerly crosswind, turn early to avoid being blown over the house.
-See image on this page.
+See image below.

 - First-time pilots must get a site introduction from a qualified NEPHC member.